SPyofgame200/HCMUS-Cross-Da-Road/CrossDaRoad-Beta/CrossDaRoad-Beta/docs/standard/classStandard.md

 #### Requirement

 - Always have boolean return type, return true indicating success initialization
-- Return false should come with logigng warning or error messages
 - Should be called from the constructor, but should always used on their own without side-effects

 #### Notice